- Fender Blues Jr Combo V2 + V3 -

 18. - Optional Upgrade - 'OPR' can be fitted to the FBJ V2 Amp only (or any Tweed Amp with Chrome Control Panel).
 'OPR' can not be fitted as a 'Stand-Alone' Modification, at least some of the Above Mods must be done (1 to 7 [Minimum]) in order for 'OPR' to work Correctly.

 19. - Optional Upgrade - Power Valves Changed from 'EL84's to '6V6's.
 Using a Matched Pair of JJ '6V6S' Power Valves Changes the Sound of the Amp and makes it Less Agressive with Delayed Distortion and a Smoother Overall Feel, Slightly More Clean Headroom and Increased Bass Response.
-The Amp has no problems driving the '6V6' Valves but requires the upgraded 'Hammond 125E' Output Transformer for correct operation.
+To run '6V6' Valves correctly, the Amp requires a New Mains Transformer and Output Transformer.

 20. - Replacement Valve Board - In some FBJ Amps the Valve Holder Board is so badly Heat damaged that it must be replaced for the Amp to function correctly.
 The RAT Valve Holder Board uses 'Ceramic' Valve Bases (The Stock FBJ uses Plastic PCB Mount Valve Bases).